ozyurtf/cpu-scheduler/README.md

 Okay these are good to know but where are these information stored and how a process can access to these information ?

-### Address Space

 These information are basically stored in physical memory.
 And each of these information has a physical address in the memory.
 So by using these addresses, we can access to a specific information in the memory indirectly.

 Hardware components such as CPU, for example, use these physical addresses directly when they store/fetch data in physical memory.
 But processes cannot use a physical address and access to the information located in that address in physical memory.

 For processes, we virtualize the addresses in the memory.
 In other words, we translate the physical addresses into virtual addresses.
 These virtual addresses are typically represented as strings.
 And they point to the physical addresses in the memory.
 When a process wants to access to a specific information in the memory, it can use the virtual address of that information.
 And the information in the memory that is pointed by the virtual address is retrieved to the process.

+### Address Space

-So now imagine a bunch of virtual addresses together.
-We call that **address space**.
+Imagine a bunch of virtual addresses together.
+And that's what we call that **address space**.

-Address spaces typically can either be flat or segmented.
+Address spaces typically can either be **flat** or **segmented**.
 In the flat address space, we store the virtual addresses consecutively, just like how we store data in array.
-Therefore, the entire virtual address space is treated as a single, continuous region.
+Therefore, the entire virtual address space is treated as a **single, continuous region**.

-In segmented address space, however, we group the virtual addresses based on their properties, divide them into segments, and store the virtual addresses in these segments.
-When we divide the virtual addresses into groups like these, the operationg system can treat these groups (segments) as a region that has the same properties.
+In segmented address space, however, we **group** the virtual addresses **based on their properties**, divide them into segments, and store the virtual addresses in these segments.
+When we divide the virtual addresses into groups like these, the operationg system can treat these groups (segments) as a **region** that has the **same properties**.

 A good thing about the **segmented address** space is that we can **assign different access permissions** (e.g. read only, reaad write, execute only) to different segments.
 And this can **prevent unauthorized access to the critical memory regions**.